 Getting a new tattoo is exciting, especially if it's your first.
-Everyone warns you that getting a tattoo hurts, but what's a little temporary pain to a lifelong work of body art, right?
+Everyone warns you that getting a tattoo hurts, but what's a little temporary pain for a lifelong work of body art, right?

 Anesthetic tattoo cream : what is it ?

 "For example, one of the most effective anesthetic creams is BLT cream, which contains 20 % of benzocaine, 6 % of lidocaine and 4 % of tetracaine.
-Together, these ingredients are much more effective at anesthetizing than when used alone," she adds.
+Together, these ingredients are much more effective at anesthetizing than when used alone," .she adds

-Tattoo anaesthetic cream for treatments
+Anesthetic cream for treatments

-"Skin numbing creams can certainly help minimize the pain caused by tattoo treatment, and I recommend them," says Gee, but she adds two caveats: first, understand that topicals will reduce but not eliminate pain.
+"Skin numbing creams can certainly help minimize the pain caused by tattoo treatment and I recommend them," says Gee, but she adds two caveats: first, understand that topicals will reduce but not eliminate pain.
 Second, opt for a prescription anesthetic cream applied in the office, as they are the most effective.

 Order against over-the-counter